Ada-C8/api-muncher/README.md

 # Recipe API Consumer

 ## Summary
 I built this web application as a class assignment at Ada Developers Academy.
 This was our first assignment where we consumemed an API in a web application.
 This web application allows a user to search for recipies that contain a specific search term.
 For this assignment I also learned how to use the VCR gem to decrease the number of API calls made in my tests.
 The VCR gem captures the results of a real API call in your tests, saves the response to a file, and the next time the tests run it replays this API call instead of making a new API call.
-Please see my live version of [api-muncher](https://api-muncher-tv.herokuapp.com)
+Checkout my live version of [api-muncher](https://api-muncher-tv.herokuapp.com)!

+## Assignment specifications
 ### Purpose
 Create a web application that will display recipes based on a search term.
 We will utilize an API from Edamam called the [Recipe Search API](https://developer.edamam.com/edamam-recipe-api).